Alienators: Evolution Continues: Broadcast

-Home releases
+Home media

 In the United States, Lions Gate Home Entertainment and Trimark Home Video released Evolution: The Animated Movie on VHS and DVD on January 29, 2002.
-This release consisted of the 3-part episode "Survival" in a feature-length format.
-It was re-released by Sterling Entertainment on November 13, 2003 with the DVD version containing the fourth episode "Don't Drink the Water" as a bonus feature.
-The entire series is also available on Amazon Video.
+This release consisted of the three-part episode "Survival" in a feature-length format.
+It was re-released by Sterling Entertainment Group on November 13, 2003 with the DVD version containing the fourth episode "Don't Drink the Water" as a bonus feature.
+The entire series is also available on Amazon Prime Video.

-In the United Kingdom, Anchor Bay UK released a single DVD/VHS set of the series on June 28, 2004 containing the first four episodes and later on released another DVD containing the next four.
-Avenue Entertainment would also release 2 DVDs containing 2 episodes each.
+In the United Kingdom, Anchor Bay UK released a single DVD/VHS set of the series on June 28, 2004, containing the first four episodes and later released another DVD containing the next four.
+Avenue Entertainment would also release two DVDs containing two episodes each.

 In Japan, six VHS/DVD releases, consisting of the entire series, was released in Japan by Happinet in January 2003.
 These sets were later released as part of two boxsets.